dillenberger/pepperl_fuchs/README.md

 ### Quick Start

+Copy the driver in your ROS workspace and compile it.
-Set the IP-Address of the scanner in `launch/gui_example.launch` and run the following command:
+Set the IP-Address of the scanner in `pepperl_fuchs_r2000/launch/gui_example.launch` and run the following command:

     roslaunch pepperl_fuchs_r2000 gui_example.launch